zxsdotch/epfl-civil-127/slides/session02/session02.md

 We can use a 1D list to store a 2D grid.
 This is very efficient, if the HEIGHT is a power of 2, the offset computation is very efficient.

+Python performs bounds checks for us (throws IndexError), but when we flatten a 2D array into 1D, we need to implement additional bound checks.

 -->